Gilbert is Proud to be a What Works City!

-Gilbert's digital communications team, Gilbert Digital,utilizes video to promote transparancy in governement by highlighting special events, topics of interest, and public meetings.
+Gilbert's Office of Digital Government, also known as Gilbert Digital,utilizes video to promote transparency in government by highlighting special events, topics of interest, and public meetings.
 Our most popular video is Gilbert's annual Digital State of the Town, a 15-minute, high-definition documentary-style film highlighting the years accomplishments.
 The Emmy-nominated Digital State of the Town allows people across Arizona and the entire country to view the production from home.
 In fact, it is seen by nearly 50,000 people a year.

 Watch this year's Digital State of the Town and more videos from Gilbert Digital on our YouTube Channel at www.youtube.com/gilbertaz.